cam-inc/quur-swift/README.md

 ## Carthage

-You can use [Carthage](https://github.com/Carthage/Carthage) to install `Quur-swift` by adding it to your `Cartfile`:
+You can use [Carthage](https://github.com/Carthage/Carthage) to install `QuuR-swift` by adding it to your `Cartfile`:

 ```
-github "cam-inc/quur-swift"
+github "cam-inc/QuuR-swift"
 ```

 Don't forget to add `--use-ssh` flag to Carthage command.